 Turmeric is an impressive spice I love to cook with for the anti-inflammatory benefits.
 The active substance is curcumin, which helps lower inflammation within the body.
 Turmeric is also beneficial in boosting skin health.
 It can help decrease acne and scarring.

-What is turmeric and ginger good for?
+What is Turmeric and Ginger Good for?

 Turmeric is also excellent for skin care and can be applied topically to the skin or consumed as a tea for its anti-inflammatory properties.
 Ginger is often used in Chai, a hot tea where it is added to enhance the flavor of the tea.
 It can also be used in many dishes.

 Protein | Collagen | Calcium | Iron | Potassium | Vitamin A | Vitamin C | Magnesium | Phosphorus

-HOT NUTRITION TIP
+HOT NUTRITION TIP FOR MAKING TURMERIC BROTH

 Vinegar helps release more nutrients from the bone marrow.